TimescaleDB Production Migration Runbook

 - run

-timescaledb_pre_restore()before restore - restore the backup
+timescaledb_pre_restore()before restore - restore the tracker database dump

 - run